ArooshJ/ChatApp/README.md

 This architecture provides a robust, scalable, and maintainable foundation for a real-time application, demonstrating best practices in modern distributed system design.

-## Contributing

-(Add information here on how others can contribute to your project, if applicable)

-## License

-(Add license information here)